lancelet/blog-source/content/posts/2017-12-26-opencl-helloworld.md

 ### Run the kernel

-To run the compiled kernel, we hook up the buffers to the kernel arguments with and then enqueue the kernel to be run.
+To run the compiled kernel, we hook up the buffers to the kernel arguments and then enqueue the kernel to be run.

 ~~~~ {#kernel-run .haskell}
 -- (... inside an IO do block ...)